MikoTheFemboy/rust-game-thingy-idk/README.md

 3. "cd rust-game-thingy" (without the quotation marks)
 4. run "cargo build --release" (without the quotation marks)
 5. cd target/release
-6. run "./game" (without the quotation marks)
+6. run the executable "./game" for Linux or MacOS. or ".\game.exe" on windows
 7. enjoy my shitty game >;3

 orrr